-- > What is your added value? - > How can you increase your added value? - > Can you create loyal customers and suppliers? - > What are the added values of the other players? - > Is it in your interest to limit their added values?
+- What is your added value? - ➤ How can you increase your added value? - > Can you create loyal customers and suppliers? - > What are the added values of the other players? - > Is it in your interest to limit their added values?

-6.10.3 Rules Questions
+10.3 Questions to Change the Rules

-- > Which rules are helping you and which are hurting you? - > Which rules would you like to have in contracts with your customers and suppliers? - > Do you have power to make rules?
+- Which rules are helping you and which are hurting you? - > Which rules would you like to have in contracts with your customers and suppliers? - Do you have power to make rules?
 Does someone have the power to overturn them?

-6.10.4 Tactics Questions
+10.4 Questions to Change the Tactics